 My family likes to stop in at Storyville Coffee to grab hot drinks and tasty treats before exploring.
 They offer free airplane cookies for kids!

-Insider tip: They just opened 300 parking spots in the new MarketFront Garage!
+Insider tip: There are 300 parking spots in the MarketFront Garage!

 If you have enjoyed the Gingerbread Village at the Sheraton Seattle in the past, it’s not there this year.
 The good news is that it’s just across the street at City Centre.

-The even better news is that the displays are spread throughout the lobby and you don’t have to wait in a long line to see the displays.
+The even better news is that the displays are spread throughout the lobby and you don’t have to wait in a long line to see them.

 We had the kids in a double stroller and took advantage of the ramps.
 There were small crowds around each display, but we only had to wait a few moments to get right up to the front to take a look.